Service Learning / Community Engaged Learning Forum

 This network will raise the profile and credibility of this work; articulate and share our expertise; develop practice and scholarship through shared projects, exchanges, research and teaching.

-Part 2: The Global Research Agenda for Service Learning and Community Engagement (IARSLCE project)
+Event Two: The Global Research Agenda for Service Learning and Community Engagement (IARSLCE project)

 This session will form part of an international project to gather evidence facilitated by IARSLCE (International Association for Research on Service Learning and Community Engagement) coordinated by Andy Furco, University of Minnesota (unfortunately Andy won’t be able to join us but is excited about the UK’s contribution to this landmark study).
 This project aims to generate the agenda for advancing the study of Service Learning and Community Engagement.
 The results will be presented at the IARSLCE Annual Conference in November 2020 in Minnesota, and attendees will be named as contributors to the research in the final report.